November Organ Recital Series

 Organ Recital Series

-The forty-eighth annual November Organ Recital Series will be the first for the Schreiber Memorial Organ built by the Dobson Pipe Organ Company and dedicated to the glory of God in May 2012.
+The forty-ninth annual November Organ Recital Series will be the second for the Schreiber Memorial Organ built by the Dobson Pipe Organ Company and dedicated to the glory of God in May 2012.

 This series is partially funded by the generosity of the late Mrs. Myrtle Jones Steele to the greater glory of God and in loving memory of her husband, Mr. William Calvin Steele, and her parents, Mr. and Mrs. George Wallace Jones.

 NOTE: 4th Sunday Evensong in Sanctuary at 4pm followed by full organ recital at 4:30pm by Chelsea Chen